trevorbaca/mraz/mraz/etc/to-do.md

 TO-DO
 =====

-1. Build segment 4.2.

-2. Teach FigureMaker about ClusterSpecifier (cluster resonance).

-3. Teach FigureAccumulator to populate _all_voice_names from ScoreTemplate.
-    Not at initialization but at class definition.

-4. Equip SegmentMaker with label_voices property.

-5. Integrate formalizations of all three pedals.

-6. Extend selectors to work with named figures.

-7. Implement RegistrationSpecifier multistage (breakpoint) contours

-8. Implement centroid registration.
+1. Implement centroid registration.
 Operates in a single voice.
 First version with three input parameters: pitch-class set; ContourSpecifier (derived from RegistrationSpecifier but with notions of absolute octave removed to allow formalization of pure contour); centroid pitch.
 Figure contours